nitrogen-lang/nitrogen/docs/language.md

 This is not a formal specification of the Nitrogen language.
 This is simply a guide to the syntax and function of the language.

+## Packages

+For information on importing modules and Nitrogen packages, please see the [import docs](stdlib/global/imports.md).

 ## Source Files

 Nitrogen source files are read as valid UTF-8 characters.